Zod Showcase

 typeof (value as any).email === 'string'

 // Forgot to check email format?
-Compiler won't tell you.
+The compiler won't tell you.

 );